If I was to ask you what your business email address is what would you tell me?

 Mail Forwarding shouldn’t cost you anything per month.
 However the down side is once you get an email in your inbox, when you hit reply it will display the ISP’s or Free email providers address.
 To be totally professional, for a few dollars per month get your own mailbox setup with Office365.
 This is what I do now and the main difference is I can send and received emails with my own identity.

 In conclusion, if you’re on a budget get your own domain name and use email forwarding.
-When your business is more lucrative set up your own mailbox with Office365.
+When your business is more lucrative set up your own mailbox with Office365 or Google Gsuite.
 In the long run you will save time and money on printing and updating your email addresses.